-- Accidental omission by an Official to carry out their duties does not prevent an event being properly conducted unless the omission has prejudiced the chances of any swimmer in a material way (GR21), - If an error by an Official follows a fault by a swimmer, the fault by the swimmer may be expunged (GR22), - A swimmer swimming over the course alone must cover, or swim, the whole distance, according to the applicable rules (SW10), to qualify, - The swimmer must remain and finish a race in the same lane in which they started (SW10), - The swimmer must make physical contact with the end of the pool or course, the turn must be made from the wall, and it is not permitted to take a stride or step from the bottom of the pool (SW10), - Standing on the bottom during freestyle events or during the freestyle length of medley events shall not disqualify a swimmer, but the swimmer shall not walk.
-Swimmers are not permitted to stand on the bottom during any of the butterfly, backstroke and breaststroke (SW10), - Obstructing another swimmer by swimming across another lane or otherwise interfering with another swimmer shall disqualify the offender.
+- Accidental omission by an Official to carry out their duties does not prevent an event being properly conducted unless the omission has prejudiced the chances of any swimmer in a material way (GR21) - If an error by an Official follows a fault by a swimmer, the fault by the swimmer may be expunged (GR22) - A swimmer swimming over the course alone, must cover or swim the whole distance, according to the applicable rules (SW10), to qualify - The swimmer must remain and finish a race in the same lane in which they started (SW10) - The swimmer must make physical contact with the end of the pool or course, the turn must be made from the wall and it is not permitted to take a stride or step from the bottom of the pool (SW10) - Standing on the bottom during freestyle events or during the freestyle length of medley events, shall not disqualify a swimmer but the swimmer shall not walk.
+Swimmers are not permitted to stand on the bottom during the butterfly, backstroke and breaststroke (SW10) - Obstructing another swimmer by swimming across another lane or otherwise interfering with another swimmer shall disqualify the offender.
 Intentional fouls should be reported to the Promoting Body who, in turn, shall report the matter to Swimming NSW.
 Should a foul endanger the chance of success of a swimmer, the Referee can allow the swimmer to compete in the next heat/round.
-If the foul occurs in a final or the last heat, the Referee can order a re-swim (SW10), - Pulling on the lane rope is not allowed (SW10). - In an individual event, any swimmer who is not entered in a race, and enters the water during the conduct of an event, and before all swimmers have completed their race, may be disqualified from their next scheduled race in the meet (Rule SW10),

-- Any relay team shall be disqualified from a race if a team member, other than the swimmer designated to swim that length, enters the water when the race is being conducted, before all swimmers of all teams have finished the race (SW10), - Swimmers shall not leave the water at the finish end of the pool on completion of the race until instructed by the Referee (whistle signal or verbal) (SW10).
+If the foul occurs in a final or the last heat, the Referee can order a re-swim (SW10) - Pulling on the lane rope is not allowed (SW10) - In an individual event, any swimmer who is not entered in a race and enters the water during the conduct of an event, and before all swimmers have completed their race, may be disqualified from their next scheduled race in the meet (SW10) - Any relay team shall be disqualified from a race if a team member, other than the swimmer designated to swim that length, enters the water when the race is being conducted, before all swimmers of all teams have finished the race (SW10) - Swimmers shall not leave the water at the finish end of the pool on completion of the race until instructed by the Referee (whistle, signal or verbal).
+Referees should give consideration to the level of competition, backstroke races and the impact on the result of the event before applying this provision (SW10).